 NOTE: The 1,000X HRP-Streptavidin Concentrate (ITEM 4) must be diluted before use.
-See Section VII for details.
+See section VII for detail.

-- 12) Pipette 2 ml of 1X HRP-Streptavidin into each well and incubate for 2 hours at RT OR overnight at 4°C. - 13) Aspirate HRP-Streptavidin from each well.
+- 12. Pipette 2 ml of 1X HRP-Streptavidin into each well and incubate for 2 hours at room temperature OR overnight at 4°C. - 13.
+Aspirate HRP-Streptavidin from each well.